cynthiatreger/az-routing-guide-ep4-chained-nvas/README.md

 :arrow_right: *Default* routes overridden by UDRs become "Invalid" and a new *User* entry is added at the bottom of the *Effective routes*.

+## 4.4.
+Conclusion

-Finally both connectivity & FW insection between Azure resources and branches connected to a Concentrator NVA have been achieved!
+Finally both connectivity & FW inspection between Azure resources and branches connected to a Concentrator NVA have been achieved!

-But admittedly with quite some complexity.
+But admittedly with quite some complexity, with UDRs required on every subnet of every VNET in our design to match the OS routing level view.

 Fortunately there is room for improvement, as we will find out in the next Episode.
 ##
 ### [>> EPISODE #5](https://github.com/cynthiatreger/az-routing-guide-ep4-nva-routing-2-0) (out soon)